Analytics

 Dreaming Up Einstein

-Salesforce isn’t waiting for Dreamforce to begin the drumbeat over its artificial intelligence offering which is — or will be — called “Einstein.”
-There is so much to discuss about this turn of events that it’s hard to begin, so rather than starting at a conventional jumping-off point I’ll start with the name.
+Salesforce isn’t waiting for Dreamforce to begin the drumbeat for its artificial intelligence offering, which is—or will be—called “Einstein.”
+There is so much to discuss about this turn of events that it’s hard to begin, so rather than starting at a conventional jumping-off point, I’ll start with the name.

-You couldn’t have lived at any point in the 20th century and not have some idea of who Albert Einstein was.
-For most of that time he was regarded as special — a savant, one who could see things that no one else could.
+You couldn’t have lived at any point in the 20th century without some idea of who Albert Einstein was.
+For most of that time, he was regarded as special — a savant, one who could see things that no one else could.

-I prefer to think of him as one of the first to build models of reality that he could test his ideas against.
+I prefer to think of him as one of the first to build models of reality against which he could test his ideas.
 History is full of such people, most of whom did a one-off.
-Einstein systematized the approach — he had to, because he was a theoretical physicist.
+Einstein systematized the approach—he had to, as a theoretical physicist.

 Hard Thinking

-Einstein may have come up with the “thought experiment” idea because his work centered on the very small and the very large — things that happened in nanoseconds, along with things that have taken up the 13 or so billion years of the universe’s life and will occupy billions more to come.
+Einstein may have developed the “thought experiment” concept because his work centered on the very small and the very large—phenomena that occur in nanoseconds, as well as events that span the universe’s 13 or so billion years and will continue for billions more.
 They’re not things we can easily see or handle.

 Theoretical physicists don’t set up experiments in a lab.
 They look for evidence in nature that they or others discover because the alternative is to build an impossibly expensive collider to smash nuclei together to simulate the Big Bang.
-They also do a lot of thinking, because imagination is the best modeling tool.
+They also think a lot because imagination is the best modeling tool.

-Traveling at or very close to the speed of light causes time to slow down.
-Einstein figured out all of that through the use of a few equations and his mind.
+Traveling at or near the speed of light causes time to slow.
+Einstein figured out all of that using a few equations and his intellect.
 He was quite a modeler.

 The End of Business as Usual

-In this context, I think “Einstein” makes perfect sense for an AI product name, because it enables a business to model the salient points of its reality in dealing with customers, and it helps us to make logical deductions that we might have missed with prior brute force methods.
+In this context, I think “Einstein” makes perfect sense as an AI product name because it enables a business to model the salient points of its reality in customer interactions and helps us make logical deductions we might have missed with prior brute-force methods.

 Here is why I think this is significant: AI of this caliber significantly signals the end of transaction-oriented business and the conventional CRM that supported it.
 The better the model of your business, the more you can see into the processes you’re involved in — and, importantly, the less you’ll focus on any transaction, because transactions will be a foregone conclusion.
-You’ll focus on the process that leads to a transaction, which will help to ensure that a transaction takes place.
+You’ll focus on the process that leads to a transaction to help ensure it occurs.

 Customers Aren’t Forever